stormtek/zepto-range/README.md

 - The parameter to $() is a DOM selector for the input field

 The function call range() can take 3 types of parameter, as shown above
-- No parameter will show simply lines for each option available
+- No parameters
+ - The min and max values set on the input field will be shown
-- Parameters can be passed as a list of strings or an array of strings
+- A list of strings to be shown as options
+- An array of strings to be shown as options

-- If there is less than a one-to-one mapping of parameters to options then gaps will be added intelligently
+If there is less than a one-to-one mapping of parameters to options then gaps will be added intelligently
+- 1 parameter will cause things to break
 - 2 parameters will map to the first and last option
 - 3 parameters will map to the first, middle, and last option
 - If equal sized gaps cannot be made then it will default back to simply showing lines
 - Things work best for gaps if there are an odd number of options

 ----------------------------------------------------------